dotnet/roslyn/FAQ.md

 The Roslyn APIs fully model all C# and VB code and provide full code generation or updating capabilities.
 Ultimately, we will re-implement the VS Code Model on the Roslyn APIs.
 The CodeDom is a separate technology built outside the C# and VB teams, and it does not need to be rewritten (though someone may want to move it to the new Roslyn APIs).

 ### Can you just open a Connect bug for me?
-As Microsoft Open Tech employees chatting with folks on forums or via email, we're happy to open internal bugs to save you effort.
+As Microsoft employees chatting with folks on forums or via email, we're happy to open internal bugs to save you effort.
 If we say we'll open a bug, then you're guaranteed we opened and gave the issue every bit of weight that we would give any customer issue.
 If you want to track the bug and be automatically notified of any changes to the bug, then we need you to open a Connect bug.

 There are a couple of key reasons we ask you to open Connect bugs, rather than our doing it for you.
 First, we try to avoid artificially driving up customer demand on our own features, so sometimes when reviewing Connect bugs, auditors ask us when a bug doesn’t appear to come from customers.
 Second, the Connect bug keeps a line open to the customer reporting the issue in case we have follow up questions about repro info or scenario clarifications, etc.